sporeprotocol/spore-docs/docs/tutorials/1-create-your-first-spore.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating your first spore from scratch
+# Creating your first spore

 This step-by-step guide will help you create your first spore on CKB testnet using the SDK of Spore Protocol.
 To follow along, you should be familiar with basic TypeScript and know how to install and configure Node.js dev environment.